MihailKanchev/Hiveride/README.md

 ![279wmg](https://user-images.githubusercontent.com/44975545/56870058-a65eee80-6a09-11e9-9741-23daecf73f09.jpg)

 I spent quite some time designing a rating system, just to throw it away at the end of it.
-I swear I was doubting myself at a point, almost scrapping the whole thing and just making a funny app like the rating app from that Black Mirror episode everybody has watched.
+I swear I was doubting myself, at a point almost scrapping the whole thing and just making a funny app like the rating app from that Black Mirror episode everybody has watched.

 ![bla](https://user-images.githubusercontent.com/44975545/56870025-1faa1180-6a09-11e9-90dc-c6297fc4c474.jpg)